INSECT TREE CARE SERVICES

 Attacks Occur Late Springtime

-Honeylocust plant bugs typically begin to attack honeylocust trees in late spring, around the end of May.
-This species of plant bug is quite damaging and is generally green in color.
-In its immature stage, it resembles an aphid; however, unlike aphids, it can jump long distances, often landing on people.
+Honeylocust plant bugs typically begin attacking honeylocust trees in late spring, around the end of May.
+These small, green insects are highly damaging and, in their immature stage, closely resemble aphids.
+However, unlike aphids, they can jump long distances, often surprising people by landing on them.

 Honeylocust Plant Bug Treatment